 Musicmatch, Inc., launched its new Musicmatch® Downloads service, on September 2003.
-The service on allows consumers to purchase and download music from a broad catalog of music from all five major labels and more than 30 independents - with no complex, restrictive usage rules.
-The new service offers access to high-quality, personalized music and the ability to purchase while listening to CDs, MP3s and Musicmatch Radio.
+The service on allows consumers to purchase and download music from a broad catalogue of music from all five major MUSICNETWORK Project 46

 All Musicmatch downloads have the same, simple usage rules, without a subscription.
 Customers can play tracks on up to three PCs simultaneously and transfer them to Windows Media-supported music players.
 Tracks can be burned to CDs, but the same playlist may only be burned up to five times.
 Using the Musicmatch music personalization technology, the service helps music fans find the artists, albums and tracks that most closely match their personal music tastes.
 Musicmatch scours the music universe to find music that individuals will most likely enjoy and delivers it to them each time they log into their account.
 Fans can also browse the extensive Musicmatch web of inter-related artists to find new artists and easily sample and purchase the most popular songs.
 The service also allows customers to browse through the most popular music by year from 1960-2003, and through more than 100 distinct music genres.